 When the VCF has made an award determination for your claim, you will receive a letter notifying you of the amount of your award.
 Please read this letter carefully.
 If there is any outstanding missing information on your claim, it will be listed in this letter.
 This information must be provided before the VCF can begin processing your payment.

 Your award letter will include the estimated timing for your payment to be processed.
 The VCF starts processing your payment one business day after the date of the award letter.
 Once the VCF begins processing the payment, it may take up to 20 days for the Special Master to authorize the payment.
-The payment then gets processed by the Department of Justice and Treasury Department, which may take up to three weeks.
-This means your payment should be issued to the designated bank account with two months from the date of your award letter.
-This is a general estimate, and your payment may be processed faster.
+The payment then gets processed by the Department of Justice and the Treasury Department, which may take up to three weeks.
+This means your payment should be issued to the designated bank account within two months from the date of your award letter.
+This is a general estimate, and your payment may be processed earlier.

 3.1 Receiving your Payment